ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Security Considerations

-{{Section 8.4 of RFC9334}} discusses how a Verifier stores one or more trust anchors in its trust anchor store.
+{{Section 8.4 of -rats-arch}} discusses how a Verifier stores one or more trust anchors in its trust anchor store.
 The Verifier's trust in an Endorser is expressed via storing a trust anchor for the Endorser.
 The binding from an Endorsement to a given Target Environment is done as discussed in {{endorsing-keys}} of this document.

-{{RFC9334}} (especially Section 3.2 and Section 12) also discusses security considerations around the remote attestation of layers, and sources of appraisal policies.
+{{-rats-arch}} (especially Section 3.2 and Section 12) also discusses security considerations around the remote attestation of layers, and sources of appraisal policies.
 {{endorsing-keys}} of this document covers additional considerations in these areas, and {{formats-security}} covers additional considerations around Endorsement formats.